 Al Hrabosky, signed to a huge contract in the offseason despite struggling the previous year with the Royals, promptly blew his first save opportunity, thanks to a Dave Concepcion two-run, walk-off homer.
 The next day, the Braves were shut out for the third time in four games.

 Two losses in Houston followed.
-The Braves returned to Atlanta 0-6, having been outscored 36-10 on the road trip.
+The Braves, outscored 36-10 on the road trip, returned to Atlanta 0-6.
 Only 15,742 attended the home opener, a 4-1 loss to Cincy.
 Rick Matula’s only career shutout gave the Braves their first win in 8 tries, but they would lose the next two games to the Reds, dropping 8.5 games behind the division leaders after 10 games.

 Bobby’s boys maintained an uninspiring pace over the next three months.
 A 5-3 loss to the Dodgers on Aug.
 4 dropped them to a season-worst 12 games below .500.
 But what appeared to be another lost year took a most unexpected turn as the offense finally came alive.

 Over the next three weeks the Braves would score 7 or more runs 9 times, and on Aug.
-27 they reached the .500 mark for the first time.
+27 they finally reached the .500 mark.
 Shortly thereafter they rolled off a season-best 7-game win streak, followed by a three-game sweep at the hands of the Reds, who would go 16-2 vs. the Braves that year.

 The local nine rebounded to win four in a row, and a 2-1 victory over the Dodgers on Sept.
 16 — their 30th win in 40 games — moved the Braves to within 6 of the division lead, at 76-68.

 Alas, the faint whiff of a pennant race soon dissipated, as the Braves lost 11 of their last 15.
-The season would end as it started, with the Reds shutting out the local nine at Riverfront, leaving the Braves 81-80.
+The season would end as it started, with the Reds shutting out the local nine at Riverfront.